 - Informed Attractiveness: Ronin gave Beverly a "remarkable look" at the funeral.
 It's not so much "smolder" as "sad puppy face."

 - Interrupted Intimacy: Picard walking into the house and being stunned to find Beverly getting some hot space ghost lovin'.
 Oh, like your life has been all straight and narrow, Jean-Luc.

 - Large Ham: Gates McFadden is quite unusually hammy here, likely as a result of having to spend several long shots all by herself reacting to a disembodied voice.

 - The Maiden Name Debate: Paired with Single Line of Descent and a reversal of Lineage Comes from the Father.
 Apparently Beverly is the first Howard woman to not keep her maiden name and pass it to her children since at least the seventeenth century.

-- Mind Manipulation: Ronan is clearly doing something to Beverly, but it's never really clear what the extent of it is.
+- Mind Manipulation: Ronin is clearly doing something to Beverly, but it's never really clear what the extent of it is.
 She goes from resisting his advances to so in love that she upends her entire life for him between edits, and towards the end she shakes it off and is furious.

 - Scotireland: It's supposed to be a planet of Space Scotsmen, but the accents of the people are hardly Scottish.
 Amusingly, the actor who plays Ned Quint was actually Irish.
 May be an in-universe version of The Theme Park Version; many of the citizens aren't even human, they just built their colony on the theme.

-- Voodoo Shark: Ronan's getting on-board the Enterprise by travelling through the power transfer beam was such a silly solution to a non-problem — rather than taking the obvious solution and having him jump into Beverly's body right before she's beamed up — that episode writer Brannon Braga later admitted that for years afterwards he was ridiculed by the show's other writers.
+- Voodoo Shark: Ronin's getting on-board the Enterprise by travelling through the power transfer beam was such a silly solution to a non-problem — rather than taking the obvious solution and having him jump into Beverly's body right before she's beamed up — that episode writer Brannon Braga later admitted that for years afterwards he was ridiculed by the show's other writers.